 There is an interesting psychological aspect of Big Brother which delves into human behavior when people must step outside of their comfort zone and into close quarters with others.
 Viewers are given an intimate glimpse into the smallest and most delicate details of the people’s lives both through their self- expression in the Diary Room and from observation through cameras and microphones.
 In many countries viewers have the ability to watch a continuous feed from several different cameras viewing the home of the contestants.

 Reviews are somewhat mixed in regards to Big Brother.
 IMDb gives the series 5.3/10 stars, while TV.com gives it 8.1/10 stars.
 The biggest thing to keep in mind is the fact that different countries will receive their own version of Big Brother differently.
 Also, while one person may like one season due to the contestants and the outcomes, they may not like another.
 Although the principles are generally the same throughout, each season is entirely unique because the housemates themselves essentially drive each episode forward.
-Sign up for on of the Comcast Cable Packages and keep up to date with this television series.
+Sign up for one of the special offers with Time Warner Cable and keep up to date with this television series.

 Many people don’t like the series for its overall motive and format.
 Some say that because there is no driving force like there is in other reality TV shows all of the contestants end up showing their worst sides.
 Others may say that the housemates are out to start drama and are not really very good people, or for that matter, genuine.
 Of course, other people love Big Brother for all of its drama and the fact that all walls of privacy come crashing down.
 How well-liked and popular the show is has become a matter of culture and personal opinion.